GannettDigital/go-newrelic-plugin/README.md

 #### Contributing

-1. Create a go file, named after your collector.
-You can copy example.go as a starting point
+1. Create a directory and go file, named after your collector.
+You can copy ./skel as a starting point
 2. Follow the function naming standards as defined above
-3. Add config items to the config struct in `types.go`
-4. Add your collector to the collector array in `types.go`
+3. Add your metrics to the plugin data interface
 5. Update the following README sections
   - Available Collectors
-  - Configuration example
 6. Submit a PR